shield-h2020/trust-monitor/README.md

 - `getStatus` used to verify whether the attestation framework is active or not;
 - `pollHost`used to start the RA process with the attestation framework.

+It is recommended to specify the identifier of the driver in the `trustMonitor/trust_monitor_driver/driverConstants.py` file.

-It is also necessary to create within the path `trustMonitor/trust_monitor/verifier` a file called for example `parsingTest.py` used to parsify the measurements coming from the attestation framework.
+It may also be necessary to create within the path `trustMonitor/trust_monitor/verifier` a file called for example `parsingTest.py` used to parsify the measurements coming from the attestation framework, in case you want to leverage the whitelist-based verification for compute nodes.

 The various measures must have mandatory information to be treated as objects of the IMARecord class in ordert to be included in the list of digest that are analyzed during the integrity verification procedure.
 For example:
 ```python